Richard Nagler

 Richard Nagler (born 1947) is an American businessman and photographer.
-Four monographs of his photography have been published.
-His photography has been exhibited in numerous museum and gallery exhibitions throughout the United States and Europe; and included in public and private collections.
+Four books of his photography have been published.
+His photography has been exhibited in numerous museum and gallery exhibitions throughout the United States and Europe; and his photography is included in many public and private collections.
 The work has also been featured in publications including: The New York Times, The Wall Street Journal, Artforum International, Artweek, The Los Angeles Times, Playboy Magazine and the San Francisco Chronicle.
 Nagler graduated from the University of Pennsylvania in 1969 magna cum laude/Phi Beta Kappa with a B. A. in politics and philosophy, and began his career in photography in the 1970s.
+NAGLER’s latest book LOOKING AT ART:THE ART OF LOOKING (Heyday Books, 2014) was a finalist for the USA Book Awards/Best Photography Book of 2014, won a Gold Medal for Photography at the Non-Fiction Book Awards in 2014, won First Prize in Photography at the Beverly Hills Book Awards 2014, won the National Independent Book Award for Excellence in Photography, and was a Finalist in the IndieFab Book Awards for 2014.
 Richard Nagler is also a book reviewer specializing in photography and other fine arts for The New York Journal of Books.

 Book reviews

 My Love Affair with Miami Beach

 The book features photographs that focus on a small Jewish neighborhood; South Beach in Miami Beach, Florida.

 Nobel laureate Isaac Bashevis Singer who wrote the introduction and provides commentary throughout the book said: "People in this country have a prejudice about Miami Beach; it means to them vulgar Jews...I say, 'vulgar – shmulgar'...they're only people...when people are on vacation or they retire, they can act a little, as they say, 'out of this world'...I see many funny and silly things here often because many people desire to appear young and not old."
 The Washington Post gave it a positive review, saying: "It's a marvelous portrait of a neighborhood, with Singer's impassioned commentary – by no means limited to the topic at hand – a fine bonus".

 The New York Times called the book "evocative" and said Nagler's photographs reflect a "sense of irony and humor" that's similar to Singer's commentary in the book.
 They also wrote, "this buoyant blend of words and images captures both the idiosyncratic spirit and the deep sadness of these South Beach survivors."